nma/nma.github.io/_posts/2016-01-26-deduplicating-large-datasets.md

 the simplest approach of using the existing infrastructure.

 After that failed, the next though was method was to directly try it on Hadoop.
-These days the since first getting out of school any data set essentially equates to a Hadoop job, but most of the time you don't need it.
+These days the since first getting out of school, any data equates to a Hadoop job.
+Though after working a while, most of the time you don't need it.
 There is so much upfront configuration and tweaking to get the Hadoop job going that if you are not going to perform the same job continiously, the expected value is just negative.

 I wasted a few days fighting with Hive SQL, AWS data pipeline, and EMR just to realize that without spending 3 weeks of work I won't get the Hadoop cluster fast enough to make it work.